-Vdrug=G-G*RLP1*(VBG+Bmax*RLP2) (18)
+Vdrug=G-G*RLP1*(VBG-Bmax*RLP2) (18)

 Here VB and G are the baseline minute ventilation volume (L/min) and baseline slope of the ventilation-PeCO2 curve without opioids, respectively.
 For the clinical study we are trying to simulate, VB is fixed at ~20 L/min [3], and the baseline G was estimated to be 0.42 L/min/mmHg [6].
 To estimate the parameters P1, Bmax, and P2, we sampled a wide range of fentanyl concentrations C(t) and calculated the corresponding V(t) in equation 14, and then fitted equation 18 to V(t) (RL in equation 18 was calculated by using fentanyl mu receptor binding parameters in equation 1) to estimate the pharmacodynamic (PD) parameters P1, Bmax, P2.
-The resulting set of parameters are P1 = 5.2 (9), Bmax = 29.65 (20) mm Hg, P2 = 1.629 (2.365), with values in parathesis for chronic opioid users, and values outside of parathesis for naïve users.
+The resulting set of parameters are P1 = 5.2 (9), Bmax = 29.65 (20) mm Hg, P2 = 1.629 (2.365), with values in parentheses for chronic opioid users, and values outside of parentheses for naïve users.
 For both naïve and chronic users, P1 is much greater than P2, suggesting at lower opioid doses (small RL) the main pharmacological effect is the increase of B rather than decrease of G. Compared to naïve users, chronic opioid users have a smaller Bmax, suggesting a smaller ventilation depression at such dose range (low dose, small RL).
 At high opioid dose (LR towards 1), the high value of P1 for chronic users causes a rapid reduction of G and abrupt ventilation depression.
 Such a pattern can be seen in (Clinical_Comparison_all/Clinical_Comparison_Fentanyl/figs/simple_curves.pdf).
 This parametrized equation 18 can reproduce clinically observed ventilation data in the presence of various doses of fentanyl for both naïve (Clinical_Comparison_all/Clinical_Comparison_Fentanyl/figs/Naive_IFV_justp4.pdf) and chronic (Clinical_Comparison_all/Clinical_Comparison_Fentanyl/figs/Chronic_IFV_justp4.pdf) opioid users.

-To recreate the occupancy-ventilation curve and fentanyl clinical comparison figures run the script “IV_opiod.R” in “Clinical_Comparison_Fentanyl/” and set the parser argument to either “Chronic” or “Naive”.

-For example to produce the chronic figure: run Rscript IV_opiod.R -p “Chronic”

-Figures will automatically be saved in figs/

-Predict Clinical Studies of Remefentanil
+Predict Clinical Studies of Remifentanil

 To use the model to predict the clinical ventilation data for remifentanil [7], we obtained remifentanil in vitro mu receptor binding data and estimated its binding kinetic parameters (https://github.com/FDA/Mechanistic-PK-PD-Model-to-Rescue-Opiod-Overdose/tree/main/Ligand_Data).
 For pharmacokinetics of remifentanil we used a 3-compartment PK model developed by Minto et al.[8].
 To account for the delay between plasma concentration and clinical ventilation response, Barbenco et al. estimated a biophase equilibrium parameter Keo (corresponding to K1 in equation 12) of 0.34/min, corresponding to an apparent equilibrium half-life of ~2 min [7].
-However, this equilibrium time actually includes two processes: the transition of remifentanil from central to effective compartment, and the binding of remefentnail to mu receptor in the effective compartment.
+However, this equilibrium time includes two processes: the transition of remifentanil from central to effective compartment, and the binding of remifentanil to mu receptor in the effective compartment.
 As our in vitro data indicates that remifentanil is relatively slow (compared to fentanyl) in binding to the mu receptor (equilibrium/unbinding half-life ~ 5 min), we consider the delay between plasma concentration and observed clinical ventilation response is primarily due to the binding process, with the transit process taking very little time.
 We thus used an arbitrarily high K1 (6/min) in the simulation, so that the transit between central and effective compartment is very fast (equilibrium half-life ~6 seconds).